-min (default: 50) controls the minimum fish you want before restarting fishing.
+min (default: 75) controls the minimum fish you want before restarting fishing.

-Use --toggle-raw''(-r'') (default: on) to toggle letting the script also count your raw fish as part of your quota.
+-r, --toggle-raw (default: on) to toggle letting the script also count your raw fish as part of your quota.
 Use it a second time to disable this.